maurosc3ner/dhs_hiv_twostagesampling/README.md

 ## Study area

 The study area focuses on five geographically contiguous countries with differential national HIV prevalence in Southern Africa.
 In 2019, the prevalence of HIV was 2.0% in Angola, 9.2% in Malawi, 20.0% in South Africa, 11.3% in Zambia, and 12.7% in Zimbabwe.
-The DHS survey design is a two-stage sampling procedure through a set of defined locations (primary sample units or PSU) statistically weighted to control for sample biases (ICF International 2012).

 ## Statistical analysis